sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 The design approach is to automate the rendering of the "show running-configuration" command.
-The CLI developer does not have to write a separate jinja template for this purpose.
-However, for some cases this is not entirely possible due to way the config data is stored in DB, or if the CLI command format cannot be directly rendered by this new infra.
+The CLI developer does not have to write a separate Jinja template for this purpose.
+However, for some cases this is not entirely possible due to way the config data is stored in DB, or if the CLI command format cannot be rendered by this new automated infra.

 For these exceptions two approaches are provided to the developer:

 a.
-Developer to provide a python callback function or jinja template.
+Developer to provide a Python callback function.
 The infra will call this
     function with the required DB tables and keys.
 The function will return a list of commands.
 This list will be incorporated into the final command output.
-    This can also be done using a jinja template.
-Python callback is recommended for better performance.
+    A single command or an entire command-mode can be rendered using a callback.
+    For commands it is preferred to use Python callback for performance.
+    For an entire command-mode, which contains a large set of commands, a rendering Jinja template can be used.

 b.
-Developer to provide a python callback which will retrieve
+Developer to provide a Python callback which will retrieve
     data and render.
 It can retrieve data from DB using any interface and run it through its template.
 It will return the list of commands to the infra to be displayed in the final output.

-The automation infra retrieves data from DB using the REST interface and sonic yang model.
-The developer of CLI has to provide in the cli xml, the DB table and attribute information related to every command which it wishes to be displayed in the "show running configuration" command output.
-New xml tags are introduced to provide this information.
+The automation infra retrieves data from DB using the REST interface and sonic YANG model.
+The developer of CLI has to provide the CLI XML, the DB table and attribute information related to every command which it wishes to be displayed in the "show running configuration" command output.
+New XML tags are introduced to provide this information.

-Applications are required to provide the following information in the respective config xml using the newly introduced xml tags.
+Applications are required to provide the following information in the respective config XML using the newly introduced XML tags.

 -   sonic-yang table and attributes corresponding to the command parameters.